githubabcs/gh-abcs-actions/labs/lab04.md

 8. Commit the changes into the same `feature/lab04` branch
 9. Open a new pull request
 10. Go to `Actions` and see the details of your running workflow
+11. Complete the pull request and delete the source branch